maiaiia/uni-lecture-notes/Sem II/DataStructures&Algorithms/Seminar 7.md

 #### 1. Recursive solution
 - for the current node
 	- print its left child (if it exists)
-	- have recursive call on both children (if they exist)
+	- have a recursive call on both children (if they exist)
 >[!code]- subalgorithm printRecursive(node: Node)
 >```pseudocode
 >subalgorithm printRecursive(node: Node ptr)